 The immigrant-family students in one teacher’s course at each school were video recorded to capture their classroom interaction and interviewed one-on-one and in focus groups.
 In addition, for the purposes of understanding the pedagogical contexts, curricular documents and classroom materials were examined.
 The teachers and multicultural support workers for each of the classes in question were also interviewed.

-The data presented here was collected in one of the largest public English secondary schools in the Ottawa-Carleton region with a significant second language immigrant population.
+The data interwoven into our theory-practice mappings here was collected in one of the largest public English secondary schools in the Ottawa-Carleton region with a significant second language immigrant population.
 The teacher’s course in question was a mainstream English 11 class with approximately thirty students.
 Of the twelve students from immigrant second language family backgrounds in the class, ten volunteered to participate in the study.
 Although all were from immigrant families, some of our participants were born in Canada.

 The Ethics Boards for the University of Ottawa and the Ottawa-Carleton School District approved this research beforehand.
 We obtained formal written informed consent from the participants and their parents or legal guardians.